Mass media in the San Francisco Bay Area: Radio

 The San Francisco Bay Area is currently the fourth-largest radio market in the United States, with all of the major U.S. radio networks having affiliates serving the region.
 While most radio stations targeting the Bay Area originate in San Francisco, it also includes stations broadcasting from San Jose, mostly to South Bay listeners and other parts of the Bay Area depending on reception.
 The San Jose radio market ranks as the 37th largest, but is considered an embedded market within the Bay Area.

-Radio broadcasting in the region can be traced back to the efforts of Charles Herrold and Lee de Forest as early as 1907; Herrold would ultimately establish station KQW in 1921, now known as KCBS.
+Radio broadcasting in the region can be traced back to the efforts of Charles Herrold and Lee de Forest as early as 1907.
+In April 1909, Herrold, an electronics instructor in San Jose, constructed a radio station to broadcast the human voice.
+The station, "San Jose Calling" (call letters FN, later FQW), was the world's first radio station with scheduled programming targeted at a general audience.
+The station became the first to broadcast music in 1910.
+Herrold's wife Sybil became the first female "disk jockey" in 1912.
+The station changed hands a number of times before becoming today's KCBS in San Francisco in 1949.

 Online

 Online publications

 Besides websites that exist in addition to print publications, many publications that only exist online have come into existence in recent years.
 The most notable include: